• Skip to Information Toolbar

 Monitor their child’s screen time.

-Ensure that their children get proper rest.
+Ensure that their children get proper rest and nutrition.

 Attend parent-teacher conferences.